RLBot/launcher/README.md

 Once the changes have been committed and the version in `Cargo.toml` has been updated, the launcher can be updated by following these steps:

+1. Bump the version in `Cargo.toml`.
-1. Run `cargo build --release` (be careful you don't run it, self it will replace itself with the old version)
+1. Run `cargo build --release` (be careful you don't run it as it will replace itself with the old version)
-1. Create a new GitHub release.
-Its name must match the version in `Cargo.toml`.
+1. Create a new GitHub release and upload the exe.
+The release name must match the version in `Cargo.toml`.

 ## Updating the installer